Audrey Spillman – Neon Dream | Self Release

 Following in the footsteps of Justin Bernasconi’s two previous albums, Winter Pack (2014) and Wonderland (2017), the UK-born, now Melbourne-based singer, songwriter and guitar player returns with Sleeping Like a Maniac, which consists of a dozen songs steeped in the tenets of Americana, yet are further inspired by a recent visit to Bernasconi’s European homeland, where he and his partner Cat Canteri, who plays drums throughout the album, breathed in the cultural delights and deep history of the continent before returning to Australia to begin this project.
 Bernasconi takes his guitar playing and indeed his guitars seriously enough to include the make and model of each instrument used in the sleeve notes, which includes the intriguing Martin HD-28, complete with that all important seventh string, which he uses on three of the songs.
 The guitarist’s steady finger-picking is demonstrated from the off, with the hovering “Blank Page”, before things are brought down to earth with the almost spoken first few bars of “Lady in the Field”, which once again points to the guitarist’s informed chops.
 The influences are pretty much worn on his sleeve as Bernasconi pours Delta Blues, British folk, Bluegrass and contemporary song-smithery into the pot.

-Bygone Blues is included in this week’s Vaults radio show.
+Bygone Blues is included on this week’s Northern Sky Vaults Radio Show.

 Kondi Band – We Famous | Strut Records